In an attempt to help with the cause, Anna takes Tsuzuki out to dinner.

 “How many glasses have you had?”
 Anna asked.

-His date shrugged.
-“Just a question.”
+“Just a question,” she said in a low voice.
 Her date took another sip.
 Anna finished up her soba.
 She sat her chopsticks down on the table.

-“Don’t talk.
-Just tell me those four words.”
+“Don’t talk, just tell me those four words,” she told him.

-“Yes,” she said.
-“We will be okay.”
-Tsuzuki looked uncertain.
+“Yes,” Anna said, “We will be okay.”
+Tsuzuki looked uncertain at their words.
 Anna gently kissed him on the lips.
-For the first time in two days, Tsuzuki felt a little warmth.
+For the first time in two days, Tsuzuki felt a little warmth inside of him.
 Anna gently pulled away.

 “We will be okay,” she said again.